freddiecoleman/pi-cluster/readme.md

 ## Pi Cluster

-I have built an Elasticsearch cluster of Raspberry Pis.
-This Java application uses the Elasticsearch API to manage the data on the cluster.
+I have built an Elasticsearch cluster of Raspberry Pis that contains the complete works of Shakespeare.

+This Java application uses the Elasticsearch Java API to allow the user to search all of Shakespears work.